tjbuck11/NYC-Living-Optimization/README.md

 ## Conclusion

-To decide the optimal location to live and transportation methods within Manhattan, I approached the problem with a hierachical goal programming approach.
+To decide the optimal location to live and transportation methods within Manhattan, I approached the problem with a hierarchical goal programming approach.

 The first stage determined the optimal neighborhood for me to live in, where the model originally chose Midtown South-Flatiron-Union Square with a total distance of about 100 miles.
 However, conducting sensitivity analysis on the total distance by changing my budget offered a different solution of **Hell's Kitchen** as the optimal neighborhood (in my situation).
 In comparison to Midtown South, Hell's Kitchen only increases total distance by about 25 miles but saves me about **\$2,000** over the course of the summer.

-The second stage determined my the optimal location to live within the Hell's Kitchen neighborhood.
-I formulated a quadratically constrained optimization problem similar to a sylvester model, where the objective was to minimize the sum of the product of the weights and distance to each location ($\sum_{i=1}^{L} w_i d_i$).
+The second stage determined my optimal location to live within the Hell's Kitchen neighborhood.
+I formulated a quadratically constrained optimization problem similar to a Sylvester model, where the objective was to minimize the sum of the product of the weights and distance to each location ($\sum_{i=1}^{L} w_i d_i$).
 The model determined the optimal location to be **40.7546&deg;N, -73.9897&deg;E** with a total distance of about **96.35 miles**.
 This turned out to be a corporate building, but there were numerous apartment buildings within half a block of these coordinates.
 I then examined the difference between this distance value and the objective value and distances from Stage 1 and found the optimal location decreased total travel distance by about 28 miles and decreased distance to the vast majority of locations (including my girlfriend's work which was a bonus).

 The final stage determined the optimal way to get to each location while minimizing time and staying within my budget.
-With the original budget of about \\$250, the model determined an total travel time of about 717 minutes, or 11 hours and 57 minutes.
-Doing a similar sensitivity analysis to Stage 1, I determined an budget of \\$160 would be best since I want to minimize my cost and the marginal returns to time became increasingly stagnant after this value.
+With the original budget of about \\$250, the model determined a total travel time of about 717 minutes, or 11 hours and 57 minutes.
+Doing a similar sensitivity analysis to Stage 1, I determined a budget of \\$160 would be best since I want to minimize my cost, and the marginal returns to time became increasingly stagnant after this value.
 Due to feasibility regions, I used introduced my tolerance level to find an optimal global solution of about **846 minutes**, or **14 hours and 6 minutes** (this is on the extreme high end because as referenced earlier, I won't travel to all locations in a given week at the corresponding weight).
 By conducting this analysis, I am able to save approximately **\\$900** over the summer while only traveling (at most) an additional 2 hours per week.

-Overall, using optimization models solve this problem helped me determine a good monthly budget estimate for rent (\\$3,160 per month for Hell's Kitchen) and transportation costs (\\$160 x 4 weeks) of **\\$3,800** while saving countless hours of calculations.
+Overall, using optimization models to solve this problem helped me determine a good monthly budget estimate for rent (\\$3,160 per month for Hell's Kitchen) and transportation costs (\\$160 x 4 weeks) of **\\$3,800** while saving countless hours of calculations.
 This is a great start to planning my budget and gave insights into how I should start saving.
-Solving the problem in a three stage setup ensured all of my own constraints and objectives were met while still finding useful optimal solutions at each stage.
+Solving the problem in a three-stage setup ensured all of my own constraints and objectives were met while still finding useful optimal solutions at each stage.
 By collecting the right data, this process could be done for a variety of different locations but Stage 3 worked particularly well for Manhattan due to the massive subway system and my own choice to not bring a car.